-- historical records of relevant meteorological information (e.g. total precipitation (rain and snow); mean, maximum and minimum temperatures; and typical wind speed and direction). - 6.1.2.
-Geology and geochemistry - the bedrock and host rock geology of the area, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - the geochemical characterization of expected spoil disposal materials such as waste rock, overburden and potential construction and fill material in order to predict metal leaching and acid rock drainage including oxidation of primary sulphides and secondary soluble sulphate minerals; - geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - ✓ history of seismic activity in the area; - ✓ isostatic rise or subsidence; and - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities. - baseline concentrations of contaminants of concern within the local, regional and downstream receiving environments; and - geochemical characterization of leaching potential, including, but not limited to, contaminants of concern from waste rock, overburden and construction or fill material. - 6.1.3.
-Topography and soil - baseline mapping and description of landforms and soils within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the project area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; and - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas. - 6.1.4.
-Riparian, wetland and terrestrial environments - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of their past use; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites;
+6.1.2.
+Geology and geochemistry

+- the bedrock and host rock geology of the area, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - a discussion of local faults; - the surficial geology and geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - the surficial geology including terrain types, characteristics and distribution including terrain stability analysis and resource potential mapping (aggregate, aquifer, placer); - the geochemical characterization of newly exposed rock faces and all expected spoil disposal materials such as waste rock, and potential construction and fill material including but not limited to the material used for project infrastructure (dam, road construction) in order to predict metal leaching and acid rock drainage7 including oxidation of primary sulphides and secondary soluble sulphate minerals; - geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - √ history of seismic activity and earthquake hazards in the area; - √ isostatic rise or subsidence; and - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities. - baseline concentrations of potential contaminants of concern8 within the local, regional and downstream receiving environments.

+6.1.3.
+Topography and soil

+baseline mapping and description of landforms and soils within the local and regional project areas, and including the proposed reservoir area;